-The workshops occur in the week preceding the five-week graduate music summer session, offering students in the summer music education degree program an opportunity to earn credits outside of the regular summer session.
+The workshops usually occur in the week preceding the five-week graduate music summer session, but will run in the week following the session in 2020.
+Workshops offering students in the summer music education degree program an opportunity to earn credits outside of the regular summer session.
 Up to five credits from workshops may be applied toward a master's degree.

 Housing for Graduate Music Workshop Participants

 Campus housing is not available during the week of the workshops.
 We will be working with Country Inn and Suites (the closest hotel to campus) to provide a discounted package for workshop participant for 4 or 5 nights (checking in Sunday night, departing Wednesday or Thursday).
 Rates will be posted before February 1, 2020.

 Country Inn & Suites